sbancuz/Appunti/Graphs.md

 tags:
   - operations_research
 ---
 A graph is a collection of nodes and arcs interconnected with each other.
-These arcs may have an associated weight that is represented by some constant.
+These arcs may have an associated weight that is represented by some non negative constant.

 ![[graph.png]]
 ### Path